Bristol: Brunel, Bridges and Bakeries

 SOMETHING BEGINNING WITH B?

-So far this year I’ve visited Bilbao, Biarritz, Barcelona, Brussels and Barry (blogs on all of those via the atlas) so Bristol more than follows suit and coincidentally it’s a sister city to my former home in Guangzhou.
+So far this year I’ve visited Bilbao, Biarritz, Barcelona, Brussels and Barry (blogs on all of those via the atlas) so Bristol more than follows suit and coincidentally it’s a sister city to my former home in Guangzhou (also on the atlas).
 Unlike the others though, this is a city very well known to me.

 Like Cardiff and Newport I’ll be revisiting some old haunts and hopefully discovering what’s new in the land of Brunel, Bridges and Bakeries albeit with a recovering calf muscle, so a little slower than I’m used to.